The Literacy Project

 The Play Library situated at Henderson WeLL Centre, is a toy library specially set up to encourage Parent-Child bonding activities and learning through play.
 These interactive exercises are meant to help increase mental and emotional connection.

-EtonHouse Community Fund has provided support for children from low-income families since the start of the KidSTART pilot in 2016 by committing $175,000 over the years.
-Our contributions include sponsoring educational resources for over 25 KidSTART Groups and donating boxes of joy containing educational items as well as sponsoring learning journeys and trips to the Singapore Zoo, KidSTOP, etc. EtonHouse Community Fund is honoured to be a part of this programme and will continue to provide support towards KidSTART in making a meaningful difference to the lives of less fortunate children.
+EtonHouse Community Fund has provided support for children from low-income families since the start of the KidSTART pilot in 2016 by committing $150,000 over the years.
+Our contributions include sponsoring educational resources for over 8 KidSTART Groups, donating boxes of joy containing educational items, providing Resource Kits as well as sponsoring learning journeys and trips to the Singapore Zoo, KidSTOP, etc. EtonHouse Community Fund is honoured to be a part of this programme and will continue to provide support towards KidSTART in making a meaningful difference to the lives of less fortunate children.

 KidStart is a government pilot programme that aids children up to 6 years of age from less-privileged, low-income families.
 It has helped about 1000 families since the start of the programme in 2016 and provided areas of support in nutrition, child development and parent-child interaction.